obezag/fvtt-split-up-map-module/README.md

 This is a simple Python script that splits up any (hopefully) map-pack module for Foundry VTT into an individual module for each map.

 # Purpose
-Many members of the Foundry VTT community make beautiful map packs that contains dozens of high-quality, large maps that are already kitted out with lights, walls, music and tiles.
+Many members of the Foundry VTT community make beautiful map packs that contain dozens of high-quality, large maps that are already kitted out with lights, walls, music and tiles.
 Many DMs either host their VTTs on cloud servers with limited storage (like Digital Ocean) or on The Forge.

 To avoid maps a DM is not using taking up their allotted space on their host, it makes sense to split up the single many-maps module into many single-map modules that can be uploaded to the server and removed as needed.
 This is tedious to do by hand.